-Dolby Atmos promises to be the future of sound.
+Dolby Atmos promises to be the future of sound, and yet it's something that very few people are talking about.
+In more or less words, it's a new audio format that will allow you to hear sound in a 360-degree bubble.
 With its object-oriented audio engineering and its up-or-down-firing speakers, Atmos is changing the way home theaters are set up and, more importantly, how sound is distributed in the room.

 In the past, we've explored how exactly Dolby Atmos is the future of cinema sound, as well as how the technology is hacking our ears.
-But this is the first time we've taken the technology home, set it up on our own and tried to replicate the life-changing auditory experience of hearing Dolby Atmos in theaters.
+But we've never sat down to truly explain what the technology is, why it's important and, most importantly, how you can get it in your own home.
+Until now.

-The experiment was challenging to say the least, taking hours of research and planning, setting up the system and finally finding something to watch with it.
+The experiment was challenging to say the least, taking hours of research and planning, setting up a system and finally finding something to watch with it.

 Step 1.
 Finding the system